 Have you ever had a song stuck in your head?
-Maybe a song from an ad, or a theme song from a cartoon show?
 It can be pretty annoying, even if you like the song.
-You just can’t stop it from playing in your head!
 This is called an “earworm,” and scientists are trying to find out why this happens to us.
-They say it shows that there are parts of our brains we really can’t control.
-They studied lots of people and found that everyone gets different songs stuck in their heads – but all the songs are simple, and play the same notes over and over.
-Sometimes your brain plays one line over and over – and sometimes the song plays faster than in real life.
+They found that everyone gets different songs stuck in their heads – but all these songs are simple, and play the same notes over and over.
+Sometimes your brain repeats one line – and sometimes the song plays faster than in real life.
 How much faster?
 Let’s see if we can count out the beat.

 Wee ones: Sing a line of your favorite song.
 How many words did you sing?
 Count them out with a grown-up!

 Little kids: Sing a line from another song.
 Did you sing the same note again at any point?
 How many times?
 Bonus: If a song sings “I love you” 3 times in a row, how many words is that in total?